-Are you a non-resident student or community member currently living in New Zealand during the COVID-19 outbreak?
+Are you a non-resident student currently living in New Zealand?
+Have you been affected by the fallout of the COVID-19 outbreak?
 It is a difficult time for many of us.

 Interview with Radio New Zealand –

 President Pancha Narayan’s interview with Radio New Zealand on race relations Day 2019